GoogleCloudPlatform/solution-acceleration-toolkit/docs/tfengine/README.md

     emergency situations or when investigation is required.
 This does not apply to view-only groups such as cicd-viewers.

-    Once `devops` and `cicd` deployments are completed.
+    Once `devops` deployment is completed.
 More groups can be created and managed automatically by using the `groups` resource.
-See the `template "groups"` section in [team.hcl](../../examples/tfengine/team.hcl)
+See the `template "groups"` section in [team.hcl](../../examples/tfengine/team.hcl) for an
-    for an example.
+    example.

 1. The running user will need to be a Google Workspace Super Admin and have the following Cloud IAM roles: